kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 send a token received by any of the connections that went to the server on any of the future connections that goes to the server.

-The downside of the approach is that the design is specific to HTTP [RFC7230].
+The downside of the approach is that the design works only for HTTP/3 connections being upgraded by the Alt-Svc header field.

 ## Cross-connection Prioritization